brianchege2k/code_challenge-01/README.md

 #### By Njuguna Brian Chege

-# Question 1 ,2 and 3 represnted by solution one , two and three repectively.
+# Question 1 ,2 and 3 represnted by solution one , two and three respectively.